 - Olive oil – You can also use any neutral flavored oils such as vegetable or canola oil.

-- Seasoning – You can use fajita or taco seasoning.
+- Seasoning – You can use a fajita or chicken taco seasoning recipe.

 - Spicy V-8 juice, Clamato juice, or red salsa